The Biggest Winner: Teams

+^{*} Fahad was eliminated in week 1 but because Fisal quit, Fahad replaced Fisal.

+Season 3

 This season premiered on October 11, 2008, with 14 contestants from 10 Arabic countries.
 The contestants were divided into two teams: Blue Team and Red Team.
 The winner of season 3 was Mohammad Mazboudi from Lebanon, who was awarded 250,000 SAR.
 On the reunion show, Hasan Al-Rawi from Iraq won 50,000 SAR.